Universität Bonn

 [Multiple Choice + Oral Examination]

-Additional information and legal regulations concerning the course content of each semester of study can be found in the regulations governing the degree programme in medicine at the University of Bonn (Studienordnung für den Studiengang Medizin an der Universität Bonn).
-These university regulations determine the content-specific prerequisites for various subjects and the sequence in which certain courses must be taken.
-The course descriptions in this brochure also list these course prerequisites.
+Additional information and legal fundamentals concerning the course content of each semester can be found in the regulations governing the degree programme in human medicine at the University of Bonn (Studienordnung für den Studiengang Humanmedizin an der Universität Bonn).
+These regulations determine the content-specific prerequisites for various subjects and the sequence in which certain courses must be taken.
+The course descriptions in the course catalogue also list these prerequisites.
 Copies of the study regulations are available at the Dean’s Office of the Faculty of Medicine (Studiendekanat der Medizinischen Fakultät).

 Certain courses (Pflichtkurse) are mandatory for admission to the state examinations listed above.
-Students can supplement the required curricula with additional courses selected from optional subjects (Wahlfächer).
-Some optional courses are generally recommended for all students, whereas others may be selected by students according to their individual interests.
-This brochure contains only the mandatory courses.
+Students can supplement the required curriculum with one additional course selected from a list of optional subjects (Wahlfächer).

-The comprehensive course offerings in all subjects at the University of Bonn are listed in the course catalogue / lecture timetable (Vorlesungsverzeichnis).
-The course catalogue is issued each semester and can be purchased in local bookstores.
+The comprehensive course offer in all subjects at the University of Bonn is listed in the course catalogue / lecture timetable (Vorlesungsverzeichnis).
 Participation in a broad range of courses is both an essential part of a sound and thorough education in medicine and good preparation for attaining individual career goals.
-The course catalogue also contains a map of the city including the locations of all the main university facilities.

 35.000